 |

-† Armour (other than light leather) that covers the lower arms makes manipulating a weapon more difficult which causes a -1 to hit.
+† Metal Armour that covers the lower arms makes manipulating a weapon more difficult which causes a -1 to hit.

 ‡ Minimum strength is adjusted by your size bonus ( melee attack ) and is compared to the racial norm.